wp-plugins/wp-ticket/readme.txt

 [WP Ticket Enterprise WordPress Plugin Documentation](https://docs.emdplugins.com/docs/wp-ticket-enterprise-documentation/)<br>
 [WP Ticket Enterprise WordPress Plugin Page - full demo available](https://emdplugins.com/plugins/wp-ticket-enterprise/)

+For detailed feature by feauture comparison of all editions, go to one of the premium plugin pages and click "Compare" in the menu.
+You can also open a [support ticket](https://support.emarketdesign.com).

 > <strong>Customization using your WP App Studio ProdDev account</strong><br>
 > WP Ticket is designed and developed using WP App Studio AUTOBAHN (4.3+) without writing a single line of PHP code.
 Customize it to your needs by: <br>